CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

 The first part of the Deduplication Workflow will take in the item’s Bundle and use the specified fields ([Key FHIR Elements table](#key-fhir-elements)) to generate a string which is then hashed.
 The current hashing implementation ([Report.getItemHashForRow()](https://github.com/CDCgov/prime-reportstream/blob/15648395efc2b60322d931bf88e0c2c5b6cc0371/prime-router/src/main/kotlin/Report.kt#L1287-L1289)) uses Java’s [MessageDigest](https://docs.oracle.com/javase/8/docs/api/java/security/MessageDigest.html) to create a secure one-way hash of the string with SHA-256.
 This class also satisfies the requirements for UP Deduplication.

 Technical Considerations:
-- This should be flexible enough that different senders, message types, and topics can implement different key fields.
+- This should be flexible enough that different senders, message types, or even topics can implement different key fields.
+  - This will be achieved through a new base class which shall own the logic for concatenating strings values in a map.
+Each set of new key fields would implement its own class which owns the logic knowing how to retrieve the necessary FHIR values.
+[See: Example Key Fields Class](#example-key-fields-file-structure)
+  - If deemed necessary, sender specific key field classes could be created and then referenced in the sender settings.
 - The ordering of fields within a FHIR Bundle are **not** guaranteed.
 Before converting to a string to be hashed, the [populated key fields](#key-fhir-elements) should be extracted from the bundle and put in a static order (alphabetical etc.).
 - Sender id/name shall be incorporated into the pre-hashed string.
 (Dependent upon sql efficiency investigation noted below).
 - Investigation TODO (_To be removed and appropriate sections updated before merge_): Investigate the time efficiency of the following options:
   - Adding a sender id column to item_lineage table (and using this to narrow the SQL query).
   - Adding the sender id (or name) into the string to be hashed and allowing the column index to be the main SQL query parameter.
-  - Performing a SQL join to a table with the sender id to narrow the query.
-  - Notes:
-    - (Date range would also be applied to the SQL query in all scenarios.)
-    - (Comment from Arnej: "Evaluate the performance, quality, and security trade-off of including the sender name in the hash vs querying it.")
-    - (Comment from Michael: "For this to be performative you would need to be sure that this index can fit in memory of postgresql instead of having to go into disk.")

 ##### Item Hash Comparison
 Hash comparison will be skipped if `sender.allowDuplicates` is set to true.
 Otherwise, the generated item hash shall first be compared with items in the same report.
 (Note: At this part of the Convert Step, parallelization is not a blocker as the original items are [still within scope](https://github.com/CDCgov/prime-reportstream/blob/15648395efc2b60322d931bf88e0c2c5b6cc0371/prime-router/src/main/kotlin/fhirengine/engine/FHIRConverter.kt#L510)).
 The item hash will then be compared to existing hashes from the item_lineage table.
 There is an [existing SQL Query](https://github.com/CDCgov/prime-reportstream/blob/9ec0a59c73d7dad9a319cd321baf9efd71ceab46/prime-router/src/main/kotlin/azure/DatabaseAccess.kt#L166-L183) which performs the hash comparison through a database query.
 This will need to be enhanced or recreated as the original query only searches within the last 7 days and does not take sender into account. (_This last part will be unnecessary if the sender is incorporated into the hash._)
+**NOTE**: The hash comparison functionality will be enabled some time after all other functionality is in production.
+This will build up a data set to investigate potential false positives.
 - If item is not a duplicate OR sender has deduplication disabled,
     - Save the item hash to the ItemLineage object [when the Report object is created](https://github.com/CDCgov/prime-reportstream/blob/4a2231af2031bc3b2d5d7949d2b21d33c525c44d/prime-router/src/main/kotlin/fhirengine/engine/FHIRConverter.kt#L329).
         - [Report.ParentItemLineageData()](https://github.com/CDCgov/prime-reportstream/blob/cadc9fae10ff5f83e9cbf0b0c0fbda384889901d/prime-router/src/main/kotlin/Report.kt#L373) will need to be enhanced so that it can accept the generated hash string.
 The contents will then take the place of [the random UUID which is currently stored](https://github.com/CDCgov/prime-reportstream/blob/cadc9fae10ff5f83e9cbf0b0c0fbda384889901d/prime-router/src/main/kotlin/Report.kt#L412) in the column for UP items.